Ivriel/FAWZIUIUX/README.md

 It will install all the modules that is needed in my project based on package.json file.
 You must do this to get functionally website

 # About
 This project is for my industry test from rakryan.
-I have to make this website (slicing) from the design that they have given to me.\
+I have to make this website (slicing) from the design that they have given to me\
 I use Tailwind CSS for this website\
 I have spend 1 month to made this website because i have to search for idea for the backend and then i must do it